From Bridge to Reef: Repurposing Concrete for the Marine Environment

 About the Lesner Bridge project

 We have been honored to be part of the design team with FIGG Bridge Engineers, Inc. on this high profile project in the Hampton Roads area.
-The new Lesner Bridge, with an anticipated 2018 completion, was designed with substantial public involvement and will be a striking, multimodal connector that is an asset to our community.
+The new Lesner Bridge was designed with substantial public involvement and is a striking, multimodal connector that is an asset to our community.
 To learn more, please see The Making of A Signature Bridge.

 Top photo by Bill Tiernan: Workers lower a large piece of the old Lesner Bridge into the Chesapeake Bay near Kiptopeke to create an artificial reef.
 Middle image courtesy University of Florida: Grouper utiliza artificial reef structures off of the Dixie Coast in Florida.